debsquad/muttd/README.md

 =====
 muttd is a python based plugin for [mutt](http://www.mutt.org/) designed to improve readability and access to a mail and its attachments.
 It is based on 3 interoperating components:
 * an extractor, treating each part of a MIME mail and writing them to the disk
-* a renderer, creating a page formated with extracted results
+* a renderer, creating a web page formated with extracted results
 * a minimal HTTP daemon, serving the page and attachments localy

 ## Requirements